gopidesupavan/dq-tool/README.md

 ## Quick Start

-Here's a basic example of using dq-tool to validate a CSV file:
+Here's a basic example of using qualink to validate a CSV file:

 ```python
 import asyncio